-- establish satisfactory controls over the acquisition, maintenance, and disposition of bank premises and equipment, including appropriate approval limits and periodic audits. - prohibit insider dealing.
-A bank insider is a director, executive officer, employee, or principal shareholder (owning 10 percent or more of any class of voting stock). - prevent conflicts of interest and misappropriation of assets. - ensure appropriate appraisals, accounting treatment, and reporting on Consolidated Reports of Condition and Income (call report). - appropriately address periodic inventories and adequate insurance coverage on bank premises and equipment. - prevent violations of the requirements included in the "OCC Regulatory Requirements" section of this booklet and the transaction-with-affiliates rules.
+- establish satisfactory internal controls over the acquisition, maintenance, and disposition of bank premises and equipment, including appropriate approval limits - prohibit insider abuse.
+A bank insider is usually defined as a director, executive officer, or principal shareholder (owning 10 percent or more of any class of voting stock). - prevent conflicts of interest and misappropriation of assets. - address appropriate appraisals, accounting treatment, and reporting on Consolidated Reports of Condition and Income (call report). - appropriately address periodic inventories and adequate insurance coverage on bank premises and equipment. - prevent violations of the requirements included in the "OCC Regulatory Requirements" section of this booklet and the transaction-with-affiliates rules.

 Transactions-with-affiliates rules-sections 23A and 23B of the Federal Reserve Act, section 11 of the Home Owners' Loan Act, and their implementing regulation, Regulation W-restrict the bank's transactions with its affiliates in order to safeguard the bank's interests and prevent abuses by bank affiliates.
 Transactions between the bank and any company engaged solely in holding bank premises, however, are exempt from the restrictions on transactions with affiliates.
-Refer to the "Related Organizations" booklet of the Comptroller's Handbook for an expanded discussion of transactions with affiliates as well as section 730, "Related Organizations," of the Office of Thrift Supervision (OTS) Examination Handbook.
+Refer to the "Related Organizations" booklet of the Comptroller's Handbook (national banks) for an expanded discussion of transactions with affiliates as well as section 730, "Related Organizations," of the Office of Thrift Supervision (OTS) Examination Handbook (FSAs).